 Either pay the amount demanded, if that gives you peace of mind, or ignore them completely.
 Paying off the demand is not an admission of guilt.
 The choice is yours.
 The most important thing is allowing your lawyer to focus on the shoplifting charges in Court.

-If your decision is to pay it, first try to negotiate the amount by sending a letter (handwritten is fine).
+If your decision is to pay it you may want to first try to negotiate the amount by sending a letter (handwritten is fine).
 Specifically write that you dispute the debt and the amount, however, the check will settle the matter.
 Attach a check for a lesser amount, say half of what they are requesting, write “payment in full” on the check and write “see attached letter” on the check as well.
 This is what is called an accord and satisfaction and should resolve the issue.
 If they send it back you are no worse for the wear.